Balkan Bulgarian Airlines: The 1950s and 1960s

 Soviet equity in TABSO was reacquired by the Bulgarian government in 1954.
-The airline with this brand name survived until the end of 1967, often in the shadow of the headline phrase Bulgarian Air Transport.
+The airline continued until the end of 1967 with this name, often in the shadow of the headline titling Bulgarian Air Transport.
 In 1956, TABSO bought its first Ilyushin Il-14 aircraft.
-These aircraft, along with Li-2s, were deployed on services to seven domestic destinations, including Burgas, Gorna Oryahovitsa, Ruschuk, Plovdiv, Sofia, Stara Zagora and Varna; and international destinations Amsterdam, Athens, Beirut, Belgrade, Berlin, Bucharest, Budapest, Damascus, Frankfurt, Kiev, Moscow, Odessa, Prague, Vienna and Warsaw.
+These aircraft, along with Li-2s, were deployed on services to seven domestic destinations, including Burgas, Gorna Oryahovitsa, Ruschuk, Plovdiv, Sofia, Stara Zagora and Varna; and international destinations were Amsterdam, Athens, Beirut, Belgrade, Berlin, Bucharest, Budapest, Damascus, Frankfurt, Kiev, Moscow, Odessa, Prague, Vienna and Warsaw.

-In 1962, it began services with the Ilyushin Il-18; these and the expansion of Bulgaria's inclusive-tour tourism industry began to put the airline's name on the European and world map.
-The turboprop type crossed the Equator to Kenya and the Atlantic to Peru.
-By 1967, Antonov An-24s had arrived for domestic and regional flights.
+In 1962, TABSO put in service the four-engines turboprop airliner Ilyushin Il-18; these and the expansion of Bulgaria's inclusive-tour tourism industry began to put the airline's name on the European and world map.
+The turboprop aircraft crossed the Equator to Kenya and the Atlantic to Peru.
+By 1967, some Antonov An-24s had been delivered for domestic and regional flights.

 By the mid-1960s, tourism was a major hard currency earner for Bulgaria and TABSO faced home-grown competition.
 Executives of the Teksim trading company had decided to start their own aviation business which included crop-spraying and inclusive-tour charter airline operations under the name of Булер (Bulair).
-Despite trying to buy Sud Aviation Caravelle jet airliners, Bulair ended up buying more Il-18s turboprops under heavy Soviet and Bulgarian political pressure.
-These were operated to several Western European countries to bring holiday makers to Bulgarian resorts.
+Despite trying to buy Sud Aviation Caravelle jet airliners, under heavy Soviet and Bulgarian political pressure, Bulair ended up buying more Il-18s.
+These were operated to several Western European countries to bring holiday makers to Bulgarian resorts (mainly Varna and Burgas).

 The Teksim venture proved a success and a thorn in the side of TABSO.
 By 1967, TABSO had the inside track in government circles, and the Teksim operation was largely disbanded by 1970.
 Amid rumours of scandal and embezzling several Teksim directors were sent to jail, accused of performing capitalism-ruled economic behaviour.
 Their venture had operated under the TABSO banner for reasons of expediency (not least international rights).
-The last Bulair-branded aircraft had been rebranded as TABSO machines by 1972.
+The last Bulair-branded aircraft had been rebranded as TABSO aircraft by 1972.

 The carrier bought three Tupolev Tu-134 jets in late 1967.
-On 1 January 1968, TABSO was rebranded Balkan Bulgarian Airlines (Балкан – Български въздушни линии, Balkan – Bulgarski vazdushni linii).
+On 1 January 1968, TABSO was renamed Balkan Bulgarian Airlines in February 1968(Балкан – Български въздушни линии, Balkan – Bulgarski vazdushni linii).
 The wider commercial aviation scene was put under Balkan's control via subsidiaries such as the aforementioned Bulair, Селскостопанска авиация [ССА] or Selskostopanska aviacia [SSA] (the Agricultural Aviation Company) and a separate profit centre which performed ad hoc aviation contracting, mostly with helicopters.